 - How We Can Help

 Equity release is the process of releasing some of the money you have paid into your property over time as a cash lump sum.
-Whatever you take out of the property must however be repaid at a later stage, and can usually result in costing more than your standard mortgage repayments, so you need to be careful when you look to utilise equity release.
+Whatever you take out of the property must however be repaid at a later stage, and can usually result in costing more than your standard house repayments, so you need to be careful when you look to utilise equity release.

 How Do I Release Equity From My House?